ShafayetAhmad/Maftuh/README.md

 ## Contributing

 I welcome contributions from developers of all levels.
-Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.
+Any suggestions, corrections, feedback, and contributions, especially from experienced developers, are highly appreciated.
+Kindly create an issue before submitting a pull request.

 ## License